 Method Overriding in Java

-If subclass (child class) has the same method as declared in the parent class, it is known as method overriding.
+If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in java.

 Understanding the problem without method overriding

 Let's understand the problem that we may face in the program if we don't use method overriding.Test it Now

 Problem is that I have to provide a specific implementation of run() method in subclass that is why we use method overriding.